-I have a daughter that is playful, messy, independent, and likes to wear dresses and skirts.
+I have a daughter that is playful, messy, independent and likes to wear dresses and skirts.
 She’ll play hard and get muddy, but she wants to do it with her own feminine flair.
-I have loved the Mini Tania.
+I loved the Mini Tania.
 It is so fun for my daughter to wear shorts that look like a skirt.
 It’s perfect for her when she’s playing hard.
 Since I loved the Mini Tania so much, I wanted to make a dress that could play just as hard.
 I decided to combine the Mini Briar and the Mini Tania to make a perfect playful romper.
 Rompers are so easy for playing and wearing, and I love that this romper looks like a dress but wears like a romper!

 - Mini Briar Pattern

 - Mini Tania Pattern

 - 2 yds of drapey, woven fabric

 - Sewing Supplies

 - 1″ wide elastic

 - Straighten the hem of the briar.
 (You can use this tutorial for straightening the hem of the Briar.)

 - Slash and spread the neckline to make it wide enough to go over the shoulders and down the body.
 I made a size 2/3 and added 1.5″ on the front and the back.
 Since the pattern is on the fold I added 3″ to the front and 3″ to the back for 6″ total.
 Make sure when you slash and spread that you aren’t cutting into the shoulder seam allowance or the side seam allowance.
 Redraw the neckline curve.